The current GPS status may be viewed by studying the latest NANUs (Notice Advisory to Navstar Users) at the following link:

 Be aware of the following required settings.
 The parameters highlighted in red should be selected:

 Algorithm: – Whilst navigation data will be available if a minimum of 4 GPS satellites are visible, one additional satellite signal is required to allow Fault Detection (FD) analysis; this is all that is required to safely use GNSS for RNP approaches.
 However, Fault Detection and Exclusion (FDE) technology requires one further satellite (six in total) to provide automatic redundancy should one satellite fail.
-If FDE is selected, the algorithm will check for the presence of 6 GPS satellites, but this is not required for our operations.
+If FDE is selected, the algorithm will check for the presence of 6 GPS satellites, and this is required by the G1000 when SBAS is unavailable.

 Selective Availability: – Since Selective Availability has been withdrawn, the default “SA Off” setting should be used.
-This option is necessary in the [unlikely] event that Selective Availability is reactivated.
+This option is necessary for legacy GPS systems or in the [unlikely] event that Selective Availability is ever reactivated.

 Barometric Aiding: – If this option is set to “On”, the algorithm will assume that the aircraft altimetry system can be used to assist with the position fix and report that RAIM will be available with only 3 GPS satellites being visible.
 However, the Seneca V altimetry system is not suitable for Barometric Aiding, so the default “Off” setting must be used.